DHTMLX/docs-diagram/docs/api/diagram_editor/editor/events/afteritemmove_event.md

 :::note
 The event doesn't work with the **line** object.

 The event fires just for the target element despite the number of selected elements.
-The ids of dragged elements are provided in the `batch` property of the callback function's parameter.
+The ids of dragged elements are provided in the `batch` parameter of the callback function.
 :::

 ### Usage